andykee/lentil/docs/user_guide/optical_systems/wavefront_error.rst

 For models requiring many random trials, it may make more sense to pre-compute the Zernike modes once and accumulate the error map for each new state.
-We can do this by creating a vectorized basis set using :func:`zernike.zernike_basis` and accumulating each independent term using Numpy's `einsum <https://numpy.org/doc/stable/reference/generated/numpy.einsum.html>`_ function.
+We can do this by creating a vectorized basis set using :func:`zernike_basis` and accumulating each independent term using Numpy's `einsum <https://numpy.org/doc/stable/reference/generated/numpy.einsum.html>`_ function.